tanzislam/cryptopals/README.md

  - `GTEST_DIR` -- the top-level directory of your Google Test installation
  - `HUNSPELL_DIR` -- the top-level directory of your Hunspell repository clone
  - `CRYPTOPP_DIR` -- the top-level directory of your Crypto++ repository clone
+ - `OPENSSL_DIR` -- the top-level directory of your OpenSSL repository clone

 To build any solution, ensure that the above are set in the environment, then `cd` to that directory and run `make` (or `gmake`, `mingw32-make`, etc.).
 This